 Most of the time, senior family members or even school authorities put up information about children in the public domain - shots taken during family outings, birthday parties, cultural programs in schools, and so on.
 What they fail to understand is that any information about children - picture, address, or demographics - can be misused.

 Even sharing on social media pictures or videos of children being abused and imploring viewers to help them get justice is illegal.

 To help children understand privacy, it is important to teach them that when they talk about someone, they should talk about them respectfully.
 Also, parents should teach their children that discussing and revealing details about someone in their absence is gossiping.
 Children should be made aware that this is not a healthy habit.

-—Sonal S. Raja, Clinical Psychologist, Child and Parent Expert
+-Sonal S. Raja, Clinical Psychologist, Child, and Parent Expert

-The only way parents can instil in their children a sense of respect for boundaries and privacy is by modelling the same.
+The only way parents can instill in their children a sense of respect for boundaries and privacy is by modeling the same.
 As parents and other adults in a child's life, it is our responsibility to show respect to other people's privacy, and be mindful of not overstepping our boundaries.
-For example, we need to stop being nosy and asking personal questions like, 'What is your salary?', 'Why aren’t you married yet?' and 'Why no children yet?'
+For example, we need to stop being nosy and asking personal questions like, 'What is your salary?', 'Why aren't you married yet?' and 'Why no children yet?'
 Respect for privacy has to begin at home.